benadida/teamstatus/README.md

   1. Install node.js
   2. git clone this repository
   3. npm install
-  4. install mysql, create a `statuslogr` database, grant all privs to `statuslogr` user
+  4. install mysql, create a `teamstatus` database, grant all privs to `teamstatus` user
   5. PORT=8080 npm start

 Visit `http://127.0.0.1:8080/` in your browser

 ### The logger daemon

-  1. SERVERS=irc.freenode.net=statuslogr_test bin/statuslogr_log
+  1. SERVERS=irc.freenode.net=teamstatus_test bin/teamstatus_log

-Now log into `irc.freenode.net` #statuslogr_test and notice that your utterances are visible through the web view.
+Now log into `irc.freenode.net` #teamstatus_test and notice that your utterances are visible through the web view.

 ## Deployment